poppymmar/React-Job-Tracker-Structure/README.md

 # React Job Tracker

-A simple and responsive **Job Tracking web application** built with React.
+A simple, clean, and responsive **Job Tracking web application** built with **React**.
-This app helps users track job applications, statuses, and notes in one place.
+This application helps users organize and track job applications, statuses, and notes in one place.

 ---

 ## 🔗 Live Demo

-👉 **View the running project here:**
+**View the live application:**
 https://reactjobtrackerbysumonwin.netlify.app

 ---

+##  Project Purpose

+This project was created for **learning and portfolio demonstration purposes**.

+The main focus of this project is to demonstrate:
+- React component-based architecture
+- State management using React Hooks
+- Clean and reusable UI structure
+- Responsive design principles

+This is a **frontend-only application** and does not include backend integration, authentication, or database persistence.

+---

-## ✨ Features
+## Features

 - Add job applications
-- Track application status (Applied, Interview, Offer, Rejected)
+- Track application status:
+  - Applied
+  - Interview
+  - Offer
+  - Rejected
-- Edit and delete job entries
+- Edit job entries
+- Delete job entries
-- Responsive UI
+- Responsive and user-friendly UI
-- Clean and user-friendly design
+- Clean and minimal design

 ---

-## 🛠 Tech Stack
+## Tech Stack

 - **React.js**
 - **JavaScript (ES6+)**